 pping cost and pick up in store at your convenience.

-If you would like to purchase something you see here in person and pick up the item in store, simply enter coupon code LocalPickup at checkout
+If you would like to purchase something you see here and pick up the item in store, simply enter coupon code LocalPickup at checkout

 All Canadian and USA orders ship in sturdy packaging through Canada Post's regular service.